Code-Institute-Submissions/MSP2_art_resource/README.md

 - Feature 1 - allows users to see the museum's current departmental structure.
 - Feature 2 - allows interested viewers to select areas of interest from the Museum's collection.
 - Feature 3 - displays the selected works, if found, 5 works at a time.
+- Feature 4 - Department names to be selected rather than their numeric 'departmentId' within the search form.
+              The corresponding departmentId will be looked up in the background and used for the search within the API's endpoint.

 ### Features Left to Implement
-- Department names to be selected rather than their numeric 'departmentId' within the search form.
-The corresponding departmentId will be looked up in the background and used for the search within the API's endpoint

 - A facility to download or print found works and their details.
+- Display a work's additional images as thumbnails, possibly on a carousel.
+- Incorporate the resource page into a wider art club website.
+- Sort found works on a selected object field.

 ## Technologies Used

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.

-- [Bootstrap](https://getbootstrap.com/) to provide a mobile-first framework for the site.
+- [Bootstrap](https://getbootstrap.com/) to provide a mobile-first responsive framework for the site.
 - [Font Awesome](https://fontawesome.com/) to provide additional icons
 - [JQuery](https://jquery.com)
     - The project uses **JQuery** to simplify DOM manipulation.
+- [TOC for markdown](https://ecotrust-canada.github.io/markdown-toc/) to generate table of contents for README

 ## Testing